One of the most common questions I get when speaking with potential clients is “How long will my divorce take?”

 4. Defendant files answer to the complaint (within 20 days)

-If no answer is filed, the process for a default judgment can begin.
+An Answer and Counterclaim is common, but not required.
+If no answer is filed and the other party does not participate in the first hearing, the process for a default judgment can begin.

 5. Temporary Orders (depends on number and complexity)

-These could be a host of things, but most common are Temporary Orders for Support, Child Custody or a Parenting Plan.
+Temporary Orders could include a host of things, but the most common are Temporary Orders for Support, Child Custody, a Parenting Plan, and occupancy of the marital home.

 6. Discovery (time depends on how complex and contentious)

 This is where the drudgery begins in many cases.
 Both parties are required to complete a very detailed Financial Statement.
-There is a list of documents that have to be provided per Rule 410, but if you and your spouse own a business, own multiple properties or just have a large number of various types of other assets, this part of the divorce can take a LONG time.
+There is a list of documents that have to be provided in every divorce pursuant to Rule 410 ("mandatory discovery"), but if you and your spouse own a business, own multiple properties or just have a large number of various types of other assets, this part of the divorce can take a LONG time.

 7. Pretrial Conference

 This is another attempt by the court to get the parties to come to an agreement without going to trial.
-Each trial files a Pretrial Memorandum that lays out the case as it currently stands and identifies all areas where the parties are still in dispute.
+Each party files a Pretrial Memorandum that lays out the case as it currently stands and identifies all areas where the parties are still in dispute, the position of each party on each issue, the evidence that each party would like to use if a trial were to be scheduled, including documents and witnesses, and an estimate for how long the trial would take.

-Only a very small percentage of divorce cases actually go to trial.
+Only a very small percentage of divorce cases actually go to trial (somewhere in the neighborhood of 7%).

 9. Nisi Period (90/120 days)